Skip to main content

 Overview

 Sediment filtration is the unglamorous workhorse of water treatment — it will not make your water taste better or remove chemicals, but it protects everything downstream in your filtration system from premature failure.
-The Membrane Solutions 6-pack delivers this essential function at a price that is hard to argue with: $26.35 for six filters works out to just $4.39 per cartridge.
+The Membrane Solutions 6-pack delivers this essential function at a $25–$50 price point that is hard to argue with — six filters for a few dollars per cartridge.
 For well water homes and rural properties where sand, silt, and rust are constant issues, this is a year's supply of pre-filtration for less than the cost of a single premium under-sink cartridge.

 The string wound polypropylene construction works by forcing water through layers of tightly wound fiber.
 As water spirals inward through the wound layers, progressively finer gaps trap particles of decreasing size.
 The nominal 5-micron rating means the filter effectively captures most particles down to 5 microns in diameter — small enough to trap sand, silt, rust, dirt, and visible sediment but large enough to maintain reasonable water flow through the cartridge.
 This design is simple, proven, and has been the standard in residential sediment filtration for decades.